-A criminal court judge can designate a wobbler offense to be a felony or misdemeanor at the time of sentencing to probation.
-The judge can reduce a felony to a misdemeanor, or designate a misdemeanor, at any time thereafter, under Pen C § 17(b)(3).
-The Ninth Circuit repeatedly has held that § 17(b) orders have effect for immigration purposes.
-For example, it held that a noncitizen qualified for the petty offense exception when, several years after his conviction, the criminal court judge reduced the felony CIMT to a misdemeanor.
-DHS might try to push back against this established rule based on recent AG decisions, but advocates should fight this and get help if needed.
+Regarding the first question, federal courts consistently have given immigration effect to California § 17(b)(3) orders reducing a felony wobbler to a misdemeanor.
+For example, the Ninth Circuit held that a noncitizen qualified for the petty offense exception when, several years after his conviction, and after removal proceedings already had started, the criminal court judge reduced the felony CIMT to a misdemeanor.
+9 DHS might try to push back against this established rule based on recent AG decisions, but advocates should fight this and get help if needed.
+10